Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 - Gamma-aminobutyric acid (GABA).
 This is a calming neurotransmitter that’s created from glutamate.
 GABA also plays a crucial role in sleep, anxiety regulation, and relaxation.

-Put simply, L-theanine can help essentially streamline communication between our brain and nerve cells.
+Put simply, L-theanine may help essentially streamline communication between our brain and nerve cells.
 And, since it only takes about an hour to cross the blood-brain barrier, it’s a relatively quick way to give yourself a boost.

-What Are the Benefits of L-Theanine?
+What Are the Potential Benefits of L-Theanine?

 Some proponents claim that L-theanine helps you feel more alert and concentrated, but others say it helps them get a good night’s sleep.
 How, if at all, can both these things be true at once?